Skip to main content

 This point is so important to underline: see yourself, right now and in the future, whatever your next step, as a full partner in gospel ministry.
 The New Testament knows nothing of a special sacred priestly caste.
 We are all priests and we are to be ‘standing firm in the one Spirit, striving together as one for the faith of the gospel’ (Phil.
 1:27).

-Even with increased openness since the pandemic, at least a quarter of the UK population having no intention of attending a church service at any point in the future (NMS 2022) and a similar proportion think that Jesus is a mythical or fictional character (Talking Jesus 2022).
-So all Christians need to be thinking of themselves as missionaries.
+Even with a 'Quiet Revival', there will always be a significant proportion (a quarter of the UK population?) who have no intention of attending a church service at any point in the future (a similar proportion think that Jesus is a fictional character).
+So all Christians need to be considering themselves missionaries and aliens encountering a foreign culture (see Keller's How to Reach the West Again).
 Wherever we go, whatever our workplace, we are children of God carrying with us the ‘Word of Life’ (Phil.
 2:16) – the word of Jesus the Author of Life, the word of indestructible resurrection hope for dead, hopeless people.

 Comments